Back to the articles

 • Error in the specification of the source material.

-• Influences due to on-site conditions not taken into account.
+• Influences not taken into account due to on-site conditions.

-If a product is ready for series production, a test series is carried out for initial sampling before actual production.
-During this process, it is noticed that the tested initial samples deviate from the dimensional specifications and the desired quality.
-When investigating the cause, it is recognized that, for example, the clamping force of the tools was not high enough or that the air was too dry and thus the processed material experienced a negative change.
-Only with the initial sample inspection report, however, is it then possible for the manufacturing companies to carry out an exact ACTUAL analysis and eliminate the causes or errors.
+Once a product is ready for series production, a test series is carried out for initial sampling before actual production.
+This reveals that the initial samples tested deviate from the dimensional specifications and the desired quality.
+When investigating the causes, it is recognized that, for example, the clamping force of the tools was not high enough or the air was too dry and the processed material therefore experienced a negative change.
+Only with the initial sample inspection report is it possible for the manufacturing company to carry out a precise analysis of the actual situation and eliminate the causes or errors.

 What is the reason for an initial sample inspection?

-The reasons for an initial sample inspection can be many and varied.
+There can be many reasons for an initial sample inspection.
 Among others:

-• The cooperation with a new supplier/subcontractor of materials
+• Cooperation with a new supplier/sub-supplier of materials

 • A new production part